The Printing Hack That Can Save You Hundreds

 HP has made it easy by giving you multiple plan options, as well as low penalties for "overages."

 I love, too, that when you get your ink, you also get a return envelope to recycle your old cartridges!
 Yes!
 I need that, because I'm really bad about recycling those.

 This is GREAT for us teachers, but, honestly, anyone who prints regularly can benefit too.
 To start, you have to make sure you have an HP Instant Ink eligible printer.

 I opted for the HP Envy Photo 7855 All-In-One Printer, because I wanted the feeder for the scanner/copier on the top.
 I love this printer.
 I have to admit that I've never had a wireless printer at home before and I love it.
 So.
 Dang.
 Much.
 I’ve been missing out for years.

-If you want to go with something a little less expensive, this printer is HP Instant Ink ready and only $50!
+If you want to go with something a little less expensive, this printer is HP Instant Ink ready and much less expensive!

 If you're interested in a FREE month of HP Instant Ink, follow this link to get started.

 I've only been using Instant Ink for a short while and I'm super impressed with the printer, the delivery, the online platform.
 Everything.
 I'm not sure yet which package is right for me, but I love that I can switch between plans at any time.